wind-press/wind.press/content/1.docs/5.misc/prelineui.md

 }
 ```

-### Step 3: Use the Preline UI interactive elements≈
+### Step 3: Use the Preline UI interactive elements

 Preline UI comes with a set of interactive elements like modals, dropdowns, and more.
 To use these elements, you need to add the Preline UI JavaScript file to your WordPress website.